rajashekarpatha07/CollegeHubDep/.github/ISSUE_TEMPLATE/forget-password-functionality.md

 ---
 name: Forget Password Functionality
 about: Add a secure "Forget Password" feature to help users reset their password easily.
-title: feature request
-labels: enhancement, help wanted
-assignees: ''

 ---

-### [Feature Request] Forget Password Functionality

----

-### Is your feature request related to a problem?
-Please describe.
+Add a "Forget Password" feature to improve user experience and accessibility.

-Yes, currently there's no way for users to reset their password if they forget it.
-This can lock users out of their accounts, especially if they don’t have admin support.
+Currently, users have no way to reset their password if they forget it.
+This feature will allow users to:

----

-### Describe the solution you'd like

-Implement a “Forget Password” feature where:
-- User enters their email on a "Forgot Password" page
+- Enter their email on a "Forgot Password" page
-- A secure, time-limited reset link is sent to their email
+- Receive a secure, time-limited password reset link via email
-- User clicks the link and is redirected to a form to set a new password
+- Set a new password using that link
-- Backend verifies the reset token and updates the user's password

----

-### Describe alternatives you've considered

-- Manual password resets by admin (not scalable)
-- Asking users to re-register (not user-friendly)

----

-### Additional context

-**Suggested Tech Stack**:
+- Have their password updated securely after backend token verification

+**Tech Suggestions:**
-- `Nodemailer` (or any transactional email API) to send the reset email
+- `Nodemailer` or any email service for sending reset links
-- `JWT` or `crypto.randomBytes` for secure tokens
+- `JWT` or `crypto` to generate secure tokens
-- MongoDB schema update to store reset token + expiry timestamp
+- Add token and expiry fields in the MongoDB user schema
-- Add appropriate error handling and input validation
+- Input validation and error handling

----

-### Optional additional items

-**Assignees**:
-@rajashekarpatha07
+This will reduce support needs and align the app with real-world standards.